-What are some B2B lead generation strategies specific to the Nigerian market?
+What are some B2B lead generation tactics and strategies specific to the Nigerian market?
 From content marketing to referral, one obvious thing is that B2B lead generation is challenging.

-The key to success is to learn as much as you can about your audience and how they interact with your business.
-This article will help you discover some success-driven strategies and tactics B2B businesses in Nigeria are using to generate more leads and sales.
+The key to success is learning as much as possible about your audience and how they interact with your business.
+This article will help discover some success-driven strategies and tactics B2B businesses in Nigeria use to generate more leads and sales.

-To begin, let us answer a few questions about B2B marketing and lead generation.
+First, we answer a few B2B marketing and lead generation questions.

 What Is a B2B Marketing Strategy?

-According to HubSpot, B2B (business-to-business), marketing refers to any marketing strategy or content geared towards a business or organisation.
-Any business selling products or services to other businesses or organisations (vs consumers) typically uses B2B marketing strategies.
+According to HubSpot, B2B (business-to-business) marketing is any marketing strategy or content geared towards a business or organisation.
+Any business selling products or services to other companies or organisations (vs consumers) typically uses B2B marketing strategies.

-Having a well defined B2B lead generation strategy is the key in this digital age.
-Here is a quick overview of some effective strategies you can use to generate many more qualified leads and clients for your business.
+A well-defined B2B lead generation strategy is the key in this digital age.
+Here is a quick overview of some practical strategies you can use to generate many more qualified leads and clients for your business.

 What is B2B Lead Generation?

-It is about identifying the optimal potential customers for your product or service, then attracting them to buy.
+It is about identifying the optimal potential B2B customers for your product or service and then attracting them to buy.

-In B2B marketing, lead generation is the most important KPI used in measuring the ROI of your marketing expenses.
-A primary aim of B2B marketing is to generate quality leads to the sales pipeline.
+In B2B marketing, lead generation is the most critical KPI to measure your marketing expenses’ ROI.
+A primary aim of B2B marketing is to generate quality leads for the sales pipeline.

-Do you need help in creating your lead generation strategy specific to the Nigerian market?
+Do you need help creating your lead generation strategy specific to the Nigerian market?

 What B2B Strategies Would You Use to Generate Leads?

 While there are many B2B lead-generation strategies you can use, several should form any successful program’s backbone.
-The following lead-generation techniques are well-tested strategies you can use in your business.
+The following lead-generation techniques are well-tested strategies for your business model.

 1. Content Marketing

-You can use different types of content marketing strategies depending on the type of product or service you offer.
-The common types of content marketing that come to my mind now are blogging, video, podcasting, infographics, email, visual content, ebooks, lead magnets, whitepapers, SlideShare presentations, quizzes, checklists, courses, webinars, slide decks, free apps, and social media posts.
+Content marketing is an essential aspect of your digital marketing effort es[especially in the lead generation process, to attract potential clients.
+You can use different content marketing strategies depending on your product or service.
+Typical content marketing types that come to my mind now are direct mail, blogging, video, podcasting, infographics, email, visual content, ebooks, lead magnets, white papers, SlideShare presentations, quizzes, checklists, courses, webinars, slide decks, free apps, and social media posts.
 The most common one used by B2B companies in Nigeria is blogging.

-According to this article, a study by HubSpot, companies that publish 16 or more blog posts per month generate 4.5 times more leads than those who publish only 0-4 posts per month.
-The study further revealed that 47% of B2B buyers rely on content for research and making purchasing decisions.
+A study by HubSpot found that companies that publish 16 or more blog posts per month generate 4.5 times more leads than those who publish 0-4 posts.
+The study further revealed that 47% of B2B buyers rely on content for research and purchasing decisions.

 Types of Content for B2B Lead Generation

 The top of the sales funnel (TOF) is the customer’s journey’s awareness and discovery stage.
 It’s when a potential buyer is looking for solutions and answers.
-They know they have a problem, and they are trying to discover a solution.
+They know they have a problem and are trying to find a solution.

-To create and optimise your content for B2B lead generation at this point in the sales funnel, keep the following in mind.
+Keep the following in mind to create and optimise your content for B2B lead generation at this point in the sales funnel.

 - Create content to answer questions and solve customers’ problems.